Probabilistic Tsunami Design Zone Maps for the State of Hawaiʻi

 Project Overview

 Part of the statewide initiative to advancing tsunami resilience is to develop probabilistic Tsunami Design Zone mapping for the state using higher order modeling and mapping for better accuracy and higher resolution.
 The probabilistic mapping models the probability of a 2,500-year tsunami event.
-The maps would inform engineers and experts on how best to design essential facilities, critical infrastructure, and taller buildings within the TDZ to be able to withstand tsunami loads and impacts.
+The maps would inform engineers and experts on how best to design essential facilities, critical infrastructure, and taller buildings within the Tsunami Design Zone to be able to withstand tsunami loads and impacts.

 The project outcome also proposes draft amendments for each county’s building codes to adopt the probabilistic Tsunami Design Zone maps and model data developed along with styles of maps appropriate for use in their building codes and the ASCE Tsunami Design Geodatabase.